nghiaxlee/BScFunctionalProgramming-2019-Fall/README.md

 # Eötvös Loránd University BSc Functional Programming - Fall 2019 Public Repository

 ## Latest Announcement
 ### Official Discord Server is up: [https://discord.gg/w4yfXmP](https://discord.gg/w4yfXmP) Please join to talk about FP and throw your questions there!
+### Consultation livestreams will be held on Discord on Saturdays at 1300pm.
+Please come prepared with questions and your brain! *(no zombies allowed)*
 #### Homework 1 is now uploaded on [BEAD](bead.inf.elte.hu) and [here on my website](https://github.com/ParadoxChains/BScFunctionalProgramming-2019-Fall/blob/master/Homework/Homework_01/hw01.icl).
 #### [Quiz 1 for all groups + solutions has been uploaded.](https://github.com/ParadoxChains/BScFunctionalProgramming-2019-Fall/tree/master/Quizzes/Quiz_01)